A-tG/VoicemeeterFancyOSD/README.md

 * All magic stuff happens in Host and Bridge projects.
 Without it, it's not possible to create "true" topmost window.
 Only alternative is to sing your exe file with Microsoft Windows certificate.
 * Main code for topmost window is located in [Interop](VoicemeeterOsdProgram/Interop)
 * [Program.cs](VoicemeeterOsdProgram/Program.cs) is a entry point for the program and the "host"
+* As far as I know, host is actually renamed ApplicationFrameHost.exe from System32
 * [What "private" API is used](https://blog.adeltax.com/window-z-order-in-windows-10/)